Cameron Heyward: 2021

 In Week 1, Heyward recorded his first sack of the season on Josh Allen during the Steelers' 23–16 win over the Buffalo Bills.
 He also recorded four tackles (two assisted, two solo), one forced fumble, a fumble return for a touchdown and defended two passes.
-He achieved his first multiple sack game when the Steelers tied with the Detroit Lions 16-16 on November 14, sacking Jared Goff twice.
+He achieved his first multiple sack game when the Steelers tied with the Detroit Lions 16–16 on November 14, sacking Jared Goff twice.
 Across the final three games of the season, Heyward made one sack in each on Patrick Mahomes, Baker Mayfield, and Lamar Jackson respectively.
 In the regular season, Heyward recorded ten sacks, 89 total tackles (53 solo), one interception, nine passes defended, and one forced fumble.
 He was named to the Pro Bowl and earned first team All-Pro honors.

 Heyward and the Steelers achieved another post-season appearance facing off against the Kansas City Chiefs in the AFC Wildcard round.
-During the game, Heyward recorded four tackles and a forced fumble that T. J. Watt returned for a touchdown as the Steelers ended their season losing 21-42.
+During the game, Heyward recorded four tackles and a forced fumble that T. J. Watt returned for a touchdown as the Steelers ended their season losing 21–42.

 After the season, he was ranked 42nd by his fellow players on the NFL Top 100 Players of 2022.

 2022

 In Week 16, Heyward had seven tackles, two sacks, and three tackles for loss in a 13–10 win over the Raiders, earning AFC Defensive Player of the Week.
+He finished the 2022 season with 10.5 sacks, 74 tackles, four passes defended, one forced fumble, and one fumble recovery.
 He was ranked 45th by his fellow players on the NFL Top 100 Players of 2023.

 2023

 On September 14, 2023, Heyward was placed on injured reserve after suffering a groin injury in Week 1.
 He was activated on November 1.
+He finished the 2023 season with two sacks, 33 tackles, and one pass defended.
 At the 13th Annual NFL Honors in Las Vegas on February 8, 2024, Heyward was named the recipient of the 2023 Walter Payton NFL Man of the Year Award.
 Heyward was ranked 98th by his fellow players on the NFL Top 100 Players of 2024.